andrewdotn/django-boilerplate/README.md

 As a deployment mechanism, this project supports running a single server instance in production, using docker-compose from a git checkout on linux.

-The expected setup is a machine somewhere (a vm on digitalocean, an pc you’re using as a server in your home or office) running nginx, already configured with https and everything, that serves up a number of backend sites by proxying.
+The expected setup is a machine somewhere (like a vm on a laptop, or on digitalocean, or a pc you’re using as a server in your home or office) running nginx, already configured with https and everything, that serves up a number of backend sites by proxying.

 You *should* be able to do: